 Getting to your gate on time can be stressful enough, let alone worrying about whether your little traveler is going to wander away amid the busy airport crowds.
 The Relay is a cell phone alternative that helps your kids stay in touch should they stray while you're out and about.
 The stylish, screen-free device works like a walkie-talkie—you just push a button and talk—but it uses cellular and wireless signals, so you don't have to stay within reach of each other to get a signal.
 It's fun (this writer loved it), and kids will love being able to run around while staying in touch.
 And, no need to worry about clumsy little hands: it was made to be drop proof, so hand it over to your little one, and give her a little bit of freedom.

 Cost: $99 for one relay; $149 for two; $199 for three (plus a $6.99 per month cell charge).

-Micro Kickboard Lazy Luggage
+Micro Kickboard Luggage Eazy

-Want to give your toddler a super-fun way to speed around the airport—without the need for a stroller?
+Want to give your toddler a fun way to speed around the airport—without the need for a stroller?
 Try this nifty invention that makes getting kids to your gate on time way cooler than walking.
-The Lazy Luggage carry-on (made by the same company that makes Micro scooters) is just like a regular roller suitcase—with one big difference: The top of the case has a built-in seat so your child can hop on and catch a ride whenever you want to get things going.
+The Luggage Eazy carry-on (made by the same company that makes Micro scooters) is just like a regular roller suitcase—with one big difference: The top of the case has a built-in seat, so your child can hop on and catch a ride whenever you want to get things going.
 Rolling your tot around like luggage is way easier than you'd think, thanks to the tripod-style swivel (third) wheel that pops out from the back when your child wants to use the seat.
 There's also an easy place for your child to prop her feet so that she's perfectly balanced, with no dangling limbs, while in motion.

 Airplane Busy Boxes